by the author of Be Ready for Anything and the course Bloom Where You’re Planted

 The North Korean target map looks like this:

-What about radioactive fallout?
+What about radioactive fallout after a nuclear strike?

 If a nuclear strike occurs and you are outside the range of the issues above, the next risk is the radioactive fallout.